Maxwella10/Metrocar_app/README.md

 ## Motivation

 The project focused on conducting a comprehensive funnel analysis to identify areas for improvement in Metrocar's customer journey.
 It aimed to address specific business questions, providing insights for optimization and recommendations based on data-driven findings.

+## The Project

+For all details about the project, I kindly invite you to go through the report available here

+## Project Background

+The project aimed to conduct funnel analysis on Metrocar's customer journey to uncover drop-off points and recommend strategies for improvement.
+Funnel analysis helps in identifying where users exit the funnel, aiding in enhancing desired outcomes like sales and conversions.

+## About Metrocar’s User Funnel

+Metrocar serves as a ride-sharing intermediary, connecting riders with drivers through a user-friendly mobile application.
+The customer funnel includes stages such as app download, signup, ride request, driver acceptance, ride, payment, and review.
+Drop-offs at each stage are analysed to identify optimization opportunities.